IamTheHttp/planet-escape/readme.md

 [V] - Done
 [VT] - Done and has automated tests

 30/12/2018
-[V] https://iamhttp.myjetbrains.com/youtrack/issue/PE-38 - Show better representation of fighters in space [V] Fix issue with quick start showing as "undefined"
+[V] https://iamhttp.myjetbrains.com/youtrack/issue/PE-38 - Show better representation of fighters in space [V] Fix issue with quick start showing as "undefined" [v] Reduced the planets in a random map to 8 instead of 10

 ###
 29/12/2018